Your Poop Shows How Likely You Are To Lose Weight. Here's What The New Science Says

 The study divided 54 people into two groups.
 For 26 weeks, one of these groups ate the New Nordic Diet, while the other consumed a standard Danish Diet.
+The New Nordic Diet (similar to a Mediterranean eating plan) focuses on plant-based foods, seafood, and canola oil, while the Danish Diet limits to only two food groups—protein and vegetables—and cuts out all fruit, whole grains and dairy products.
 The group eating the New Nordic Diet lost roughly double the weight of the other group.

 Here's where it gets interesting: The subjects were then divided by their level of gut bacteria.
 People with a high proportion of Prevotella bacteria in relation to Bacteroides bacteria lost 3.5 kg more during the duration of the study by eating the New Nordic Diet, while subjects with a low proportion of Prevotella didn't lose any weight.
 Roughly 50 percent of the population has the bacteria makeup identified to aid weight loss in the study.

 Sign up for our FREE ultimate gut health guide featuring healing recipes & tips.